dkounadis/wavemo/README.md

 # wavemo
 End-to-end emotion recognition from raw audio

-A Convolutional Neural Network for Speech Emotion Recognition (SER) trained on the Berlin Database of Emotional Speech EMODB: http://emodb.bilderbar.info/download/.
+A Convolutional Neural Network for Speech Emotion Recognition (SER) trained on the EMODB: http://emodb.bilderbar.info/download/.

 `train.py` trains a model from scratch (400 epochs take ~17mins in an RTX GPU) and saves best accuracy `.pth`.